HomeGrowing HouseplantsHow to Propagate Pothos | Pothos Propagation Guide

 2. Lack of Light

-Keeping the cuttings in a too-dark area can interrupt growth.
+Keeping the cutting in a too dark spot can stress the plant.
 Though pothos plant can thrive in low light, it will do best in bright indirect light; exposure to mild morning sun is also good.
-Keep in mind that cuttings in low light conditions take a long time to develop roots.

 Here are the top tips on getting split leaves on pothos